 Indigo, deep blue dye from the Indigofera tinctoria plant, often associated with blue denim, is one of humanity's oldest dyes.
 The leaves of the tropical shrub contain indican, a brilliant blue pigment.
 A chemical compound, it can be transformed into brilliant indigo dye.

 Indigofera tinctoria is a flowering plant native to tropical and subtropical regions.
 It enjoys warm climates and is prized for its leaves, which contain indican, a chemical compound.
-When processed, indican converts to indigo dye.
+Processed, indican converts to indigo dye.
+Extracting dye is based on traditional methods.

 1. Harvesting the Indigo Plant